 - Approximately 3.4 million cats are given up to shelters in the US every year – some of these are Maine Coons or Maine Coon crossbreeds.
 The others are cats equally worthy of loving homes.

 - 33 to 40% of the cats that enter shelters every year are eventually euthanized as they can’t be found new homes – that’s between 1.1 and 1.3 million healthy cats put to sleep.
 Heartbreaking!

-- Every cat purchased from a breeder means one less cat in a shelter is rehomed.
+- Every cat purchased elsewhere might mean one less cat in a shelter is rehomed.

 2. They Are Beautiful Kittens

 Surely you agree?
 I mean, just look at those innocent expressions, not to mention those fabulous pointed ears.

 Beware, they are trying to trick you into falling in love with them by pretending to be cute.
 Don’t fall for it they are masters of deceit!

 Buy a Maine Coon kitten and you will not get anything done as you’ll be too distracted.

 If you buy a Maine Coon kitten you will need a set of starter toys.
 With a tunnel, a cat dancer and a whole variety of smaller toys, this kitten toy assortment is great value for money.